-National Federation of the Blind of Connecticut 2021 STATE CONVENTION
+National Federation of the Blind of Connecticut 51st Annual STATE CONVENTION

-Note: The agenda will be finalized and distributed and posted on the state website in early to mid October.
+Note: The agenda will be finalized, distributed, and posted on the state website in mid to late October.
 Yes, the agenda will be available on NEWSLINE® too!

 Here is your chance to participate and learn more about the NFB’s programs and goals on the state and national level.
 Hear from the NFB national representative.
-We are proud to announce that John Pare, National Federation of the Blind’s Executive Director of Advocacy & Policy, will be serving as our national rep this year.
-Also, hear from speakers on topics of national and state importance, membership, seniors, technology, Braille, guide dog users, students, and parents’ concerns, meet the scholarship class of 2021 and much more!
+Also, hear from speakers on topics of national and state importance, membership, seniors, technology, Braille, students, guide dog users, merchants, deafblind, and parents’ concerns, meet the scholarship class of 2022 and much more!

-Mark your calendars and make every effort to attend the 2021 state convention of the NFBCT.
-Get Involved.
-Make a Difference!
+Mark your calendars and make every effort to attend the 51st Annual State Convention of the NFB of Connecticut.
+Get involved.
+Make a difference!
 Please share with others, everyone is welcome!

-The Sheraton Hartford South is now accepting room reservations for the state convention.
-To make your reservation 24 hours a day, 7 days a week, please dial 860-257-6000 and mention that you are attending the National Federation of the Blind of CT State Convention.
+The Sheraton Hartford South Hotel is now accepting room reservations for the State Convention.
+To make your reservation 24 hours a day, 7 days a week, please dial 860-257-6000 and state that you are attending the NFB of Connecticut State Convention.
 The best time to call is during regular business hours, 9:00 am to 6:00 pm.
-The 2021 room rate is $99 a night.
+The 2022 room rate is $99 a night.
 Hotel room rates are subject to applicable state and local taxes, which at present is 6.35% and will be in effect at the time of check-out.
-The Sheraton Hartford South has a mask mandate for all attendees whether vaccinated or not.

 Note: if you can not attend and you have made hotel reservations, don’t call the hotel to cancel.
 Please call Maryanne Melley at 860-212-5549.
-Maryanne usually has a waiting list to review as many learn about the state convention after Wednesday, October 6.
+Maryanne usually has a waiting list to review as many learn about the State Convention after Friday, October 21.

 Code of Conduct